Robot Brother

 he has no chance to integrate, is not accepted.

-Create an intervention and development plan to sustain bullied people, teach them all possible techniques so that they can protect themselves.
+Create an intervention and development plan to support bullied people, teach them all possible techniques so that they can protect themselves.

 Keep it strong, don´t let them fall!